Shaping your MALD Degree

 Fletcher encourages students to tailor their studies to their meet academic interests and professional goals by offering cross-registration, opportunities, exchange programs, and joint and dual degrees.
 Fletcher maintains special relationships with many programs and graduate schools at Tufts University and Harvard University.
 In addition, one-semester exchange opportunities exist with many of Fletcher's partner institutions around the world.
 Up to 25 percent of a student's classes can be taken at other institutions.
 Students also have the option of pursuing a dual degree with some of the world's leading professional schools and graduate programs.
 Additionally, students may pursue an ad hoc dual degree.
 The most common dual degrees combine a MALD degree with a degree in law, business, public health, education, and area studies.

 In addition to formal classroom instruction, Fletcher offers numerous extracurricular opportunities on a weekly basis.
 Fletcher's research centers, student clubs, and groups regularly host speakers and conferences representing a wide range of perspectives, current events and professional activities.
 By conducting cutting-edge research and providing experiential opportunities, Fletcher's research centers and programs serve as a practical complement to classroom learning.
 Students gain hands-on experience through research, internships, study trips, business plan competitions, consulting projects, simulations, fieldwork, international conferences, and professional skill-building workshops.

-While the MALD does not have a strict core curriculum, there is a structure in place to ensure that students acquire a breadth of knowledge, quantitative skills, and competency in a functional or regional area of study.
+The MALD ensures that students acquire a breadth of knowledge, quantitative skills, and competency in a functional or regional area of study.
 Courses can be used in numerous combinations to meet the breadth and depth requirements.
 No two students end up taking the same set of courses to meet the MALD requirements, which are: